 It’s one of the most popular rivalries in all of sports: UNC-Duke.

 The Tobacco Road nemeses — whose campuses sit just eight miles apart — have been playing each other for almost 100 years.
-As of the start of the 2018-19 season, UNC sits at No. 3 on the all-time wins list.
+UNC sits at No. 3 on the all-time wins list.
 Duke is No. 4.
-The two schools have combined for 38 of the 65 ACC tournament titles and 50 regular season crowns, made it to 36 Final Fours and claimed 11 national championships.
+The two schools have combined for 29 of the 65 ACC tournament titles and 51 regular-season crowns, made it to 36 Final Fours and claimed 11 national championships.

-Every season, they meet at least twice in what are bound to be some of the best games of the year, regardless of rankings.
+Every season, they meet at least twice in what are often some of the best games of the year, regardless of their rankings.
 Here’s everything you need to know about the rivalry, including stats from both schools and highlights from some of the most notable matchups:

 North Carolina: 1789